hemantmalik/azure-docs/articles/spring-cloud/how-to-elastic-apm-java-agent-monitor.md

 This article explains how to use Elastic APM Agent to monitor Spring Boot applications running in Azure Spring Cloud.
 It involves two steps that this article dives deep into:

-1. Adding and enabling custom persistent storage for Azure Spring Cloud service
+1. Mount custom persistent storage with Elastic APM Java agent binary to Azure Spring Cloud service.

-3. Uploading Elastic APM Java agent to the storage and made available to the Spring Boot applications.
+3. Activate Elastic APM Java agent for the Azure Spring Cloud applications.

 With the Elastic Observability Solution you can achieve unified observability for your Azure Spring Cloud Applications by